nixworks/public/news/2017/08/2/index.md

 ##### Floods in the United States
 ### [Several streets in Miami and Miami Beach are underwater after Tropical Depression Emily causes 102 to 178 millimetres of rain overnight. ](/news/2017/08/2/several-streets-in-miami-and-miami-beach-are-underwater-after-tropical-depression-emily-causes-102-to-178-millimetres-of-rain-overnight.md)
-_Context: Floods in the United States, Tropical Depression Emily, Miami, Miami Beach_
+_Context: Tropical Depression Emily, Miami, Miami Beach, Floods in the United States_

 ##### Minnehaha Academy gas explosion
 ### [A natural gas explosion at college prep school Minnehaha Academy in Minneapolis, Minnesota, kills two staff members.
 Another nine people were injured, seven of whom are hospitalized, three in critical and four in serious condition. ](/news/2017/08/2/a-natural-gas-explosion-at-college-prep-school-minnehaha-academy-in-minneapolis-minnesota-kills-two-staff-members-another-nine-people-wer.md)